 If you are a fashion eCommerce site, you can incentivize visitors to sign up to your site by giving away a free Lookbook.
 Why a Lookbook?
 The Lookbook acts as a fantastic lead magnet because the people eager to download it are exactly the type of visitors you want as leads.
 Your Lookbook is also a great way to provide these readers with value through your own product advertising.
 At the end of the Lookbook, you can push these leads with an offer of a coupon code for a low-cost item.
 You should continue sending them useful content in the fashion space to keep your brand in their mind.
 A potential conversion funnel for this scenario is an email opt-in form that shows up on the homepage or as a pop-up on sub-pages with the desired action of typing in their email address and pressing the ‘subscribe’ button.

 Email Opt-in Popup To Entice Visitors To Convert To Leads

-If you’re a business that already has good online presence, your focus will be on Activation, where you prompt and engage your leads to become customers.
+If you’re a business that already has a good online presence, your focus will be on Activation.
+This is where you prompt and engage your leads to become customers.
 Back to our example: